Dalen Hotel: History

 The idea for a hotel in Dalen came with the expansion of the Telemark Canal in 1892.
 Through a series of staircase locks, the canal from Skien to Norsjø was extended to reach Bandak, with the small town of Dalen as its new endpoint.
 The canal was referred to as the "eighth wonder" upon its completion, and the waterway saw heavy traffic from ferries bringing passengers from the east in Oslo and Grenland travelling towards destinations in central and western Norway.

 The initiative to build a luxury hotel in Dalen was taken by Skien businessman Hans Larsen along with his two associates, merchants Lars Rød and Anton Hansen from Skien and Porsgrunn respectively.
 The men commissioned local Porsgrunn architect Haldor Larsen Børve to design the hotel.
-Børve, originally from Ullensvang, was a highly trained architect, having studied at universities in Trondheim and later Hannover in Germany.
+Børve, originally from Ullensvang Municipality, was a highly trained architect, having studied at universities in Trondheim and later Hannover in Germany.
 After its opening in 1894, the hotel drew royal guests from all over Europe, playing host to the likes of King Oscar II of Sweden, Kaiser Wilhelm II of Germany, King Leopold II of Belgium, King Haakon VII of Norway and his family, and several members of the British aristocracy.

 During the German occupation of Norway in World War II, Dalen Hotel was used as a resort for German officers.
 Most of the building's interior was stripped out and sold for parts, and the building fell into disrepair due to lack of proper maintenance.
 After the war, the building was bought by singer and evangelist Aage Samuelsen with the intent of restoring the hotel to its former glory.
 Though Samuelsen failed to raise the necessary funds to renovate the building, he gave the hotel significant press exposure, and towards the end of the 1980s restoration efforts began in earnest.
 The hotel was reopened once the remodelling finished in 1992.
 In 2000, the hotel was honored with the Europa Nostra award for outstanding conservation.